andrewloable/obs-html-recorder/README.md

 obs-html-recorder -h

 ## Flags
--h : height of the browser
+* -h : height of the browser
--w : width of the browser
+* -w : width of the browser
--s : time in seconds to record the html
+* -s : time in seconds to record the html
--url : the url of the html to be recorded
+* -url : the url of the html to be recorded

+## Sample Usage
+obs-html-recorder -h 1920 -w 1080 -s 30 -url "https://fast.com"